wp-plugins/amr-users/readme.txt

-=== amr users ===
+=== amr-users ===
 Contributors: anmari
-Tags: user, users, reports, lists, stats, statistics, members, membership, authors, subscribers, post counts, comment counts, csv, export
+Tags: user, users, reports, lists, stats, statistics, members, membership, authors, subscribers, post counts, comment counts, csv, export, search
-Version: 2.3.14
+Version: 3.0
 Requires at least: 2.7
 Tested up to: 3.2.1
 Stable tag: trunk

 == Description ==
 Configurable user listings by meta keys and values, comment count and post count.
-Includes display, inclusion, exclusion, sorting configuration and an option to export to CSV.
-Now also includes an option to add a list on the public side as a shortcode.
+Includes User Search, bulk action, configurable action links, display, inclusion, exclusion, sorting configuration and an option to export to CSV.
+Make some lists public to use in with a shortcode.
 You must ensure that you suitably define the fields, lists and protection for the shortcode to manage your users privacy.

-For more information, please see [wpusersplugin](http://wpusersplugin.com/)
+For more information, please see the plugins website [wpusersplugin](http://wpusersplugin.com/)

-The admin settings area is aimed at an administrator, who will design and setup the reports for less skilled editors or website managers.
+The administrator designs and setup the reports for less skilled editors or website managers.
 Some lists are provided pre-configured to get you going - you can add more or change these.

-The fields you see listed will vary depending on the plugins that you have in use, and on the meta data that the plugins may have created.
+The fields listed depend on the plugins that you have in use, and on the meta data that the plugins may have created.
+You must have some daat to see the fields.
 In the Screenshots you may see data from subscribe 2, register plus and your members plugins.

-Version 2 now has the start of a cacheing system to improve the response for large user sites.
-Cache's will be updated on update of user records, or on manual request.
-Regular cacheing (eg daily?) wil be added soon.
-Note: The "whats in cron" plugin may be useful too.
+It uses a cacheing system to improve the response for large user sites.
+Cache's will be updated on update of user records, or by cron job, or on manual request.

 If anyone would like to offer some translations for other languages, please do.
-The Code Styling Localisation Plugin is very useful for this.

-You may also be interested in [amr-user-templates](http://webdesign.anmari.com/plugins/amr-user-templates/) which will be launching soon.
-This will allow you to design and tailor the initial screens (dashboard boxes, screen options etc) of any new users (or reset existing) by role.
-Monitor the rss feed.
+You may also be interested in [amr-user-templates](http://webdesign.anmari.com/plugins/amr-user-templates/) Simplify the  admin screens (dashboard boxes, screen options etc) of any new users (or reset existing) by role.

 Please check your system meets the following requirements:
 *	PHP > 5.2